BoWen0225/LinkStart-Pop-Culture-Site/README.md

 <h2>About the project</h2>
 <p>MERN Stack pop culture site featuring user posts written posts accompanied by fun and modern visuals.
 Posts and user information are uploaded to MongoDB database with password encryption</p>

-👉 Live Demo:<a href='https://link-start-pop-culture-site-13s3o440b-bowen0225.vercel.app'>J-Street Clothing Store Demo</a>
+👉 Live Demo:<a href='https://link-start-pop-culture-site-13s3o440b-bowen0225.vercel.app'>Demo (Backend Currently Unhosted)</a>

 <h3>Built with:</h3>